GilsonLabUCSD/nonequilibrium/README.md

 ### Generate statistics for a group of torsions
 The easiest way to look at distributions, such as the number of angles over a flux, power, or stall torque threshold, is to first create the

+The file `scan-concentrations` is a good template for how to population a `pandas` dataframe with flux, power, and torque for a group of files over a range of concentration.
+These can then be used to make complex views into the data, such as the number of torsions with $J < 1$ and $J_R > 1$ at a particular concentration.